-read before con Note : Details p available for pu Parts 3 and 4 a will not be rele law, including as amended. mpanying Guidance Notes should is mpleting this form. provided in Parts 1 and 2 will be manually ublic inspection.
-Details provided in and any other information supplied ased except as may be required by the Freedom of Information Act 199 CAPITALS IN BLACK INK Application Ref.
-No. 13 95 Date of Receipt (Dept. Stamp):

-Type of Applie cant (tick one)
+NB: The accompanying Guidance Notes should be For Office Use read before completing this form.
+Application Ref.
+No. T3 38 Note: Details provided in Parts 1 and 2 will be made available for public inspection.
+Details provided in Date of Receipt (Dept. Stamp): a foreshore Managem Parts 3 and 4 and any other information supplied will not be released except as may be required by law, including the Freedom of Information Act 1997 1 7 APR 2015 as amended.
+USE BLOCK CAPITALS IN BLACK INK PLEASE Ficulture, Food & Type of Applicant (tick one) Sole Trader Partnership Company Co-Operative Other Please specify-

-Sole Trader

-Partnership

-Company

-Co-Operative

-Other Please specify-